maitriser-ca/LivreMaitriserBitcoin/md/for_use_mastering-bitcoin_appdx-bitcoinwhitepapertxt_fr_CA.md

 \[7\]

-RC Merkle, "Protocoles pour les cryptosystèmes à clé publique", In Proc.
-1980 Symposium on Security and Privacy, IEEE Computer Society, pages 122-133, avril 1980.
+R.C.
+Merkle, "Protocols for public key cryptosystems," In Proc.
+1980 Symposium on Security and Privacy, IEEE Computer Society, pages 122-133, April 1980.

 \[8\]

-W. Feller, « Une introduction à la théorie des probabilités et à ses applications », 1957.
+W. Feller, "An introduction to probability theory and its applications," 1957.

 # Licence